 How to set up an oblique planewave source?

-A planewave incident at any angle can be generated by setting the amplitude function of a 1d/line source (for a 2d computational cell) or 2d/plane source (for a 3d cell).
+A planewave incident at any angle can be generated by setting the amplitude function of a 1d/line source (for a 2d computational cell) or 2d/planar source (for a 3d cell).
 This is discussed on the mailing list.
-Examples are demonstrated in Python and Scheme.
+Examples are provided in Python and Scheme.
 Note: the oblique planewave is incident at the given angle for only a single frequency component.
 For accuracy involving broadband calculations, this will typically require splitting up the spectrum into subintervals (requiring multilple simulations) and recombining the results in post processing.
 For more details, refer to Section 4.5 ("Efficiency Frequency-Angle Coverage") in Chapter 4 ("Electromagnetic Wave Source Conditions") of the book Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology.

 Is there a materials library?

 A materials library is available containing 11 commonly used metals in optoelectronic devices: Ag, Au, Cu, Al, Be, Cr, Ni, Pd, Pt, Ti, W. Additional information is provided in Materials.